earlduque/ServiceNow-Developer-Training/ServiceNow 101 Notes.md

 	    * Previewing the update set before committing will help catch most compatibility issues and errors if they arise

 ###	Things that are captured in update sets:
-		Customizations
+	* Customizations
-		Tables & fields
+	* Tables & fields
-		Reports
+	* Reports
-		Workflows
+	* Workflows
-		Forms
+	* Forms

 ###	Things that ARE NOT captured in update sets:
-		Data, new records
+	* Data, new records
-		CIs
+	* CIs
-		Schedules
+	* Schedules
-		Users
+	* Users
-		Groups
+	* Groups

 ###	The ServiceNow Stack (list not exhaustive):
-		Apache Tomcat web server
+	* Apache Tomcat web server
-		J2EE application server
+	* J2EE application server
-		MySQL database
+	* MySQL database
-		Mozilla Rhino JavaScript engine
+	* Mozilla Rhino JavaScript engine

 ###	Table Overview:
-	Over 2,000 tables in every instance
+	* Over 2,000 tables in every instance
-	Each application has 1 or many tables
+	* Each application has 1 or many tables
-	Each table has many fields
+	* Each table has many fields
-	Tables can extend other tables
+	* Tables can extend other tables
-	Naming convention: My Custom Table => “u_my_custom_table” Admins can create/modify tables
+	* Naming convention: My Custom Table => “u_my_custom_table”
+	* Admins can create/modify tables

 ##	Table Relationships:
-	Children tables inherit attributes from the parent table Dictionary overrides allow you to change the attribute in a specific child table Tables can either be “one to many”, or “many to many”
+	* Children tables inherit attributes from the parent table
+	* Dictionary overrides allow you to change the attribute in a specific child table
+	* Tables can either be “one to many”, or “many to many”

 ###	Major Tables:
-	Task
+	* Task
-	Incident
+	* Incident
-	Problem
+	* Problem
-	Change_request
+	* Change_request
-	Change_task
+	* Change_task
-	Sys_user
+	* Sys_user
-	Sys_user_group
+	* Sys_user_group
-	Sys_user_role
+	* Sys_user_role
-	Cmn_location
+	* Cmn_location
-	Core_company
+	* Core_company
-	Kb_knowledge
+	* Kb_knowledge
-	Kb_category
+	* Kb_category
-	Kb_knowledge_base
+	* Kb_knowledge_base
-	Sc_catalog
+	* Sc_catalog
-	Sc_cat_item
+	* Sc_cat_item
-	Sc_task
+	* Sc_task
-	Sc_request
+	* Sc_request
-	Sc_req_item
+	* Sc_req_item
-	Cmdb_ci
+	* Cmdb_ci
-	cmdb_ci_server
+	* Cmdb_ci_server

 ###	Schema map:
-	Visual schema map
+	* Visual schema map
-	Shows extended and related tables
+	* Shows extended and related tables
-	Ability to focus on specific tables
+	* Ability to focus on specific tables

 ###	GUID:
-	Each record in ServiceNow is identified by a unique 32-character GUID (Globally Unique ID) called a sys_id.
+	* Each record in ServiceNow is identified by a unique 32-character GUID (Globally Unique ID) called a sys_id.
-	A GUID is a 32-character hexadecimal string
+	* A GUID is a 32-character hexadecimal string
-	Used all throughout the system
+	* Used all throughout the system
-	Commonly paired with a table name to locate a specific record Databases, Tables & Fields (basic stuff):
+	* Commonly paired with a table name to locate a specific record
+	* Databases, Tables & Fields (basic stuff):
-	A database contains many tables, and tables contain many fields Records are stored in tables
+	* A database contains many tables, and tables contain many fields
+	* Records are stored in tables

 ###	Records:
-	Stored in a database table
+	* Stored in a database table
-	A single entity defined by a tables fields
+	* A single entity defined by a tables fields
-	Each record has a unique sys_id
+	* Each record has a unique sys_id

 ###	Reference Fields:
-	Reference fields store a reference to a specific row in another table, similar to foreign keys in SQL Gives flexibility to create relationships between records Fields with magnifying glass are Reference Fields sys_id is stored in reference field
+	* Reference fields store a reference to a specific row in another table, similar to foreign keys in SQL
+	* Gives flexibility to create relationships between records
+	* Fields with magnifying glass are Reference Fields
+	* sys_id is stored in reference field
-	Reference fields must match an exact record
+	* Reference fields must match an exact record

 ##	Scripting Overview:
-	ServiceNow includes APIs called ‘Glide classes’
+	* ServiceNow includes APIs called ‘Glide classes’
-	The ServiceNow Glide classes expose JavaScript APIs that enable you to conveniently work with tables using scripts.
+	* The ServiceNow Glide classes expose JavaScript APIs that enable you to conveniently work with tables using scripts.
 Using the Glide APIs, you can perform database operations without writing SQL queries, display UI pages, as well as define UI actions.
-	Scripting isn’t always necessary, it is best practice to avoid using scripting unless it is a necessity.
+	* Scripting isn’t always necessary, it is best practice to avoid using scripting unless it is a necessity.
-	Customizing without scripting includes: UI policies, workflows, creating new tables and fields
+	* Customizing without scripting includes: UI policies, workflows, creating new tables and fields

-###	Good for: creating custom integrations, client scripts, UI actions, complex transform maps, complex business rules, Service Portal widgets, and custom applications.
+###	Good for:
+	* Creating custom integrations, client scripts, UI actions, complex transform maps, complex business rules, Service Portal widgets, and custom applications.

 ###	Client Side:
-	Where: User’s browser
+	* Where: User’s browser
-	What: Makes request
+	* What: Makes request

 ###	Access to:
-	Current form, fields & values
+	* Current form, fields & values
-	UI elements (DOM)
+	* UI elements (DOM)
-	Client-side APIs
+	* Client-side APIs

 ###	Server Side:
-	Where: ServiceNow data centers
+	* Where: ServiceNow data centers
-	What: Sends response
+	* What: Sends response

 ###	Access to:
-	Databases
+	* Databases
-	Server-side APIs
+	* Server-side APIs
-	Script includes
+	* Script includes

 ###	JavaScript:
-	Version: Rhino - ECMAScript 5 (ES6 and ES7 not available in ServiceNow)
+	* Version: Rhino - ECMAScript 5 (ES6 and ES7 not available in ServiceNow)
-	Access to ServiceNow API, the AngularJS framework, and jQuery among a few other libraries
+	* Access to ServiceNow API, the AngularJS framework, and jQuery among a few other libraries

 ###	Background scripts:
 	Background scripts are a location in ServiceNow where server-side code can be run on-demand, similar to a browser’s console with access to the ServiceNow API